epics-containers/epics-containers.github.io/docs/tutorials/create_beamline.md

 1. Go to your GitHub account home page.
 Click on 'Repositories' and then 'New', give your new repository the name `bl01t` plus a description, then click 'Create repository'.

-   If you are using an alternative to GitHub for your repositories then see [these instructions] for an alternative approach.

 1. From a command line with your virtual environment activated.
 Use copier to start to make a new repository like this:

       ```bash